 Everything else with the link syntax appears to be fine, it's just this one. :)

-#5 Updated by T H almost 2 years ago
+#5 Updated by T H about 2 years ago

 This also applies to links into the wiki.
 I discovered this bug report because I wanted to include a comment to a ticket like so: